My New Favorite Exercise : The Wendler Row

 To quote my friend Paul Carter: “Traps are the new abs”.
-Meaning that nowadays having big meaty traps can make you as sexy as having a chiseled six pack and building them is thus a sought-after training goal.
+Meaning that nowadays having big meaty traps can make you as sexy as having a chiselled six-pack and building them is thus a sought-after training goal.
 But why is that?

-And with the increase in popularity of these lifts you had a spill-over effect to powerlifting and weightlifting (Olympic lifting), which have seen their membership increase exponentially in recent years.
+And with the increase in popularity of these lifts, you had a spill-over effect on powerlifting and weightlifting (Olympic lifting), which have seen their membership increase exponentially in recent years.
 And those lifts do normally make your traps jacked.
 So, having big traps is a sign of being “an athlete”.

 But maybe a better reason has been highlighted in a recent study conducted in an Australian university.
 They gave women shirtless pictures of male torsos and they were asked to rank them in order of attractiveness and perception of strength.
 Not surprisingly (or maybe it was), the more muscular physiques were seen as a lot more desirable than the less muscular ones.